puppetlabs/puppet-docs/source/puppet/4.2/reference/reporting_about.md

 canonical: "/puppet/latest/reference/reporting_about.html"
 ---

-[`report`]: /references/latest/configuration.html#report
+[report]: /references/latest/configuration.html#report
-[`reports`]: /references/latest/configuration.html#reports
+[reports]: /references/latest/configuration.html#reports
-[`reportdir`]: /references/latest/configuration.html#reportdir
+[reportdir]: /references/latest/configuration.html#reportdir
-[`puppet.conf`]: ./config_file_main.html
+[puppet.conf]: ./config_file_main.html

-Puppet creates a report about your infrastructure and the actions it takes each time it applies a catalog during a Puppet run.
+Puppet creates a report about its actions and your infrastructure each time it applies a catalog during a Puppet run.
 You can create and use report processors to generate insightful information or alerts from those reports.

 ## How Reporting Works